Thymis-io/thymis/docs/src/lib/docs/device-lifecycle/tags.md

-# Sharing Device Config via a tag
+# Sharing settings via a tag